franconepippone/mc-industrial-web-framework/docs/overview.md

 ## Implementing full industrial automation using the RDS

 We have seen how the RDS can dynamically move a Package full of resources from a generic point A to a point B in a Minecraft world.
 In theory, this system could already be used directly by players to assist with resource transportation.
-In practice, however, there are faster manual methods for moving large quantities of items, such as Elytra flight with rockets.
+In practice, however, often there are faster manual methods for moving large quantities of items, such as Elytra flight with rockets.

 However, since the RDS is fully automatic, it can be used to interconnect any number of factories into a unified, fully automatic industrial network.
 Factories can exchange resources dynamically, even across very large distances.
 More importantly, the RDS provides a standardized, interconnected, web-like transportation infrastructure capable of satisfying all dependency relationships between factories.